pmareke/streamlit-boilerplate/README.md

     - The `delivery` folder contains the `Streamlit` logic.
     - The `domain` folder contains the domain classes of the app.
     - The `infrastructure` folder contains the classes that interact with the external services.
+    - The `use_cases` folder contains the business logic.
 - Inside the `scripts` folder you can find the git hooks files.

 ## Project commands